-Guarantees given in respect of bank security bonds amounting to \$33,000 (2014: \$141,750), secured by cash deposits lodged as security with the bank.
+Guarantees given in respect of bank security bonds is nil (2015: \$33,000), secured by cash deposits lodged as security with the bank.

 No material losses are anticipated in respect of any of the above contingent liabilities.

 Note 23 Capitalised acquisition costs